Creating Hope & Opportunity Through Education!

 Much More than a Scholarship!

 We carefully and intentionally match our Scholars with a trained adult mentor who is a leader in our community.
-Mentors guide Scholars from their senior year in high school through postsecondary program completion.
+Mentors guide Scholars from the time they apply for their postsecondary institution through postsecondary program completion.

-Renewable scholarships, freshmen-year send-off packages including a laptop and dorm essentials, and in-person college visits are just some of the ways we support our Scholars as they progress through their postsecondary program
+Renewable scholarships, freshmen-year send-off packages including a laptop and dorm essentials, and in-person campus visits are just some of the ways we support our Scholars as they progress through their postsecondary program.

-Over the last 36 years, we have served nearly 600 talented young adults of color from across Pierce County.
-While nationally, low-income first generation college students graduate at just 11%, our all-time graduation rate is 83%!
+Over the last 38 years, we have served over 600 talented young adults of color from across Pierce County.
+While nationally, low-income first-generation college students graduate at just 11%, our all-time graduation rate is 84%!

-Our newest initiative, in partnership with Pierce County Workforce Central, will serve disconnected young adults between the ages of 16-24 in our community.
-Through the Palmer Pathways Initiative, we will recruit a cohort of 15 talented young adults who are not currently employed or enrolled in school and are interested in pursuing a career in the trades.
+At Palmer Scholars, we recognize a 4-year institution is not the only pathway to success.
+Our newest initiative targets disconnected young adults between the ages of 18-26 in our community.
+Through the Palmer Pathways Initiative, we recruit talented young adults who are not currently employed or enrolled in school and are interested in pursuing a career in the trades.
 Palmer Pathways Scholars will receive all of the services Scholars in our Legacy Program receive, including training, mentoring, and ongoing support throughout their academic/professional journey.

 We are excited to expand the breadth and depth of our services to young adults across Pierce County!